dani-f99/motif_logo/readme.md

 --------------------------------------------------------------------------------

-# PROJECT: Clonal Selection Pressure Analysis
+# PROJECT: Amino Acid Motif Logo Maker

 ## 1. OVERVIEW
 This program aim is to visualize the amino acid usage bais across